kelseyn12/lets-connect/README.md

 ## 🚀 Project Goals

-This is a learning and portfolio project built step-by-step to explore:
+This is a learning and portfolio project built to explore:
 - Realtime communication with **Firebase**
 - Simple matchmaking logic (word-based pairing)
 - Clean UI design with **React**, **Vite**, and **Tailwind CSS**
 - Modern TypeScript best practices
-- Friendly, maintainable codebase structure

 ---